AceofSpades5757/clip-util/README.md

     format_ids: list[int] = clipboard.available_formats()

     # Get Specific Format by ID
-    # Use parentheses to access the format
+    # Use parentheses to access the format by ID
     formats: list[ClipboardFormat] = []
+    format_id: int
     for format_id in format_ids:
         if format_id in ClipboardFormat:
             format: ClipboardFormat = ClipboardFormat(format_id)